Bra Size Calculator & Bra Size Chart

 So find the right fitting bra and you could look more slimmer have a more defined waist and hold a better shape than you thought.
 Use our fitting guide steps to discover your true bra size!

-Step 1: take a tape measure and measure the complete width around your bare rib cage, just beneath your naked breasts, where the tape meets note down the measurement in inches to the nearest even numvber i.e. 34, 36 38 etc
+Step 1: take a soft tape measure and measure the complete width around your bare rib cage, just beneath your naked breasts, where the tape meets note down the measurement in inches to the nearest even numvber i.e. 34, 36 38 etc

 Step 2: To work out your cup size measure around the widest and futhest point of your bust, sliding the tape around the middle of your back.
 Hold the tape as level as possible to ensure accuracy. join the tape togetherand note the measurment again in inches to the nearest even number.